sky-art-community/skye/README.md

             $ sudo apt update
             $ sudo apt install python3-pip
             ```
-        after finished install/download, check the version of your pip using this command:
+    - After finished install/download, check the version of your pip using this command:
         ```sh
         pip --version
         ```
 * Ngrok **v2.3.35**
 * Psql **v10.12** - Optional if you will use SQLITE3 instead